 What is thrombocytopenia?

-Thrombocytopenia is more common in children than adults but it is still very rare.
-In children it usually resolves by itself.
+Thrombocytopenia is more common in children than adults, but it is still very rare.
+In children it usually goes away by itself.
 In many adults it does not get better but it usually does not need any treatment.

-- have pinpoint bleeding in the skin that looks like a rash (known as petechiae)
+- pinpoint bleeding in the skin that looks like a purplish-red rash (known as petechiae)

 In rare cases, dangerous internal bleeding may occur.